arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 ## `Either` and `bind` no more

-Until this point, we are using the `Raise` DSL to combine different `Either` computations, with the goal of producing yet another `Either`.
+Until this point, we were using the `Raise` DSL to combine different `Either` computations, with the goal of producing yet another `Either`.
 The frontier between both styles requires the use of `bind`; but if you go full-on with `Raise`, we can even remove those.
 In that case, the error type appears